Earl: Edward the Confessor

-Post-Conquest
+Norman Conquest

 The Norman Conquest of 1066 introduced a new Anglo-Norman aristocracy that gradually replaced the old Anglo-Saxon elite.
-In Normandy, the equivalent of an earl was a count.
-In 1066, there were three counts in the Duchy of Normandy: Richard of Évreux, Robert of Eu, and Robert of Mortain.
+In Normandy, a duchy in the Kingdom of France, the equivalent of an earl was a count.
+The definition and powers of French counts varied widely.
+Some counts were nearly independent rulers who gave only nominal loyalty to the King of France.
 In Normandy, counts were junior members of the Norman dynasty with responsibility for guarding border regions.
-Elsewhere in France, the definition and powers of counts varied widely.
-Some counts were nearly independent rulers who gave only nominal loyalty to the King of France.
+In 1066, there were three Norman counts: Richard of Évreux, Robert of Eu, and Robert of Mortain.